 The fire pit below was build by Mike Phillips ( a customer).
 First he ran a propane line to the fire pit area and then blocked his fire pit into shape.
 We use a FPPK (fire pit propane kit)

 in an aluminum pan 24" x 24" with a double 18" double stainless steel ring.The glass that was used was a Gray base

 on top to add sparkle.
 Below you can see the placement of the thermo coupler and safety pilot light used for propane.

 Below on the right side the controls were installed in the bricks.

 The fire pit below belongs to Mike DeVito in Northern California.
 When I saw his idea I was excited to help him create something new and wonderful.
 He took a very old mining cart in his front yard and we helped him convert it to a propane burning fire pit!
 Turned out pretty cool!
-Next he is getting a fire pit cover made to cover it from debris and who else knows what.
+Next he is getting a fire pit cover.

 was fitted with a remote control, radio frequency.

 Now that you're finished you're ready for FIRE!

 The carousal Propane fireplace below was installed with a dual battery operated 100,000 BTU propaneelectronic ignition system.
 Each capable of 100,000 BTU's of fire.
 The first pictures show what we had to work with and how it progressed.

 Burning wood and logs is just nasty and dirty!
 True story!